igorkulman/coding-journal/content/post/2015-12-21-a-week-with-mcirosoft-band-2.md

 I did not bother to set up notifications for other apps.
 But the Microsoft Health app also offered me notifications for Calendar, Facebook, Facebook Messenger, Twitter and a generic one called Notifications Center.

 <img src="/images/BandUI1.png" style="max-width:400px" />

+**Battery usage**

+The Microsoft Band 2 will stay charged for 2 days when not using the GPS.
+It is long as typical smartwatches, but if you are used to classical watches like I am, it is a very short time.
+It means another device to check status and charge.
+The Band will tell you to charge it long in advance.
+One day, I got a message to charge it at about 1 PM.
+By the time I got home after 6 PM the band battery indicator was red, but the Band was still working.

 **Annoyances**